 When all else fails, Avec.
 You can never go wrong here, and we encourage you to eat at Avec every now and then to remind yourself how reliably outstanding it is.
 New menu items keep the romance alive and interesting, but it’s the staples like chorizo-stuffed bacon-wrapped dates and the taleggio flatbread that we’ll always come back for.

-Eating vegetables while surrounded by foliage sounds more like a trip to Brookfield Zoo than dinner in the West Loop, but its excellent vegetable-focused menu and trendy environment make Bad Hunter a good dinner option.
+Eating vegetables while surrounded by foliage sounds more like a trip to Brookfield Zoo than dinner in the West Loop, but the excellent vegetable-focused menu and trendy environment make Bad Hunter a good dinner option.
 While you’ll be eating mostly vegetables, your meal here doesn’t actually have to be healthy (see: butter dumplings with corn and kimchi).
 If you need a meat safety blanket, it’s available - you can even put bacon on their veggie burger.
 But we suggest going full vegetarian.

 The Publican is like a fancy European beer hall that serves a whole lot of meat, but also shows its softer side with a quality selection of oysters and a whole section of the menu devoted to vegetables.
-Sit at the giant communal U-shaped table and make sure to try a bit of everything.
+Sit at the giant U-shaped communal table and make sure to try a bit of everything.

 PQM is a butcher shop, cafe, bakery, and mini market during the day, and at night, it’s the private dining room for The Publican.
 Come between morning and early evening for quality coffee, fresh-baked bread, sandwiches, charcuterie, and more.
 This is the kind of place where seemingly simple dishes taste more complex and delicious than they sound on paper.